roanacla/iPadOS_Emergency_Indoor_Nav/README.md

 ## Steps to Install

-1. Go to project folder path
+1. Go to project folder path in the terminal command tool
 2. Install all dependencies: $pod install --repo-update
 3. Configure Amplify with: $amplify configure
-4. Execute project in Xcode by typing: .xed
+4. Execute project in Xcode by typing: $.xed
+5. Deploy developmennt resources by typing: $amplify push
-5. Once in xcode, run the app in a simulator or real device.
+6. Once in xcode, run the app in a simulator or real device